Welcome to good news/bad news: CBD edition.

 The Changing Landscape

 Recent developments around hemp in the U.S. has given some patients hope that they will be able to use regulated CBD products soon enough.
-While the legal synthetic cannabinoid Marinol has caused some controversy, the first cannabis-derived CBD-based Epidolex is being welcomed as a possible treatment from childhood epilepsy.
+While the legal synthetic cannabinoid Marinol has caused some controversy, the first 420-derived CBD-based Epidolex is being welcomed as a possible treatment from childhood epilepsy.
 Unlike, Marinol, which tends to have a series of side effects of its own, Epidolex does not appear to have the same results.
 As such, many now believe that CBD could be reclassified within the next 90 days.

-That said, while hemp-derived CBD can be an effective treatment for some, cannabidiol extracted from the cannabis flower is the safest and most effective form of oil.
+That said, while hemp-derived CBD can be an effective treatment for some, cannabidiol extracted from the 420 flower is the safest and most effective form of oil.
 To generate hemp CBD, cultivators have to use large quantities of hemp.
 As a bioaccumulator, hemp takes in toxins from the soil, which increases the probability that the CBD oil will have contaminants in its final product.